Shantnu-Matharoo/fbmetrics-sidecar/README.md

 ## Assumptions

-1. This tutorial only applies to Linux nodes and assumes you’re familiar with Kubernetes & Helm charts
+1. This repo only applies to Linux nodes and assumes you’re familiar with Kubernetes & Helm charts
 2. The application logs are assumed to be in JSON for simpler parsing.

 ## Fluent Bit Configuration